JoeltheFox/joelthefox.github.io/_posts/2019-03-01-My-Puzzles.md

 In [Line of Sight](https://joel-fox.itch.io/line-of-sight), movable *towers* are satisfied only if they see other towers in a straight, unobstructed line.
 It's more of a sokoban-like game than Herding Hero, in that a lot of it is about pushing objects into the right positions, in the right sequence.
 Unlike other sokoban games, the end state that you would like to achieve is not always clear (all towers might be satisfied in a number of possible arrangements), and will take some deduction.

 ![Line of Sight](https://joelthefox.github.io/img/LoSscreen.png "Level 3 of Line of Sight")
-The blue towers in this position are satisfied because they can see eachother vertically, while the one on the bottom is unsatisfied.
+The blue towers in this position are satisfied because they can see each other vertically, while the one on the bottom is unsatisfied.

 -----